Skip to main content Skip to accessibility

 About the consultation

-This consultation seeks your views on the draft Heritage (Jersey) Law 202- (the ‘Draft Law’).
+We want your views on the draft Heritage (Jersey) Law 202– (the ‘Draft Law’).

 The Draft Law aims to:

-• Ensure that Jersey complies with international standards and conventions
+• ensure that Jersey complies with international standards and conventions

-• Ensure robust legislation for the protection and management of finds of national, archaeological, and historical significance to Jersey, is in place.
+• ensure robust legislation for the protection and management of finds of national, archaeological, and historical significance to Jersey, is in place

 Consultation Paper: Draft Heritage (Jersey) Law